pamatiwari/privacy-policy/index.md

 # Introduction

-This Privacy Policy applies to the mobile application "Phocyyyyy" operated by lakyyyyyyy kak.

-This policy explains how we collect, use, and protect user information when you use our application.
+1. Introduction
+Effective Date: 12 January 2026

+Welcome to Phocyyyyy, an AI-powered media processing application operated by lakyyyyyyy kak.
+Phocyyyyy is designed to help users apply advanced color transfer and color style transformation to their images and videos using pre-trained artificial intelligence models.

+Our application focuses specifically on AI-based color transfer across different types of media.
+The main features include:

+Image-to-Image color transfer

+Video-to-Video color transfer

+Image-to-Video color style transfer

+Video-to-Image color style transfer

+These features allow users to apply the color style of one image or video to another while preserving the original structure and content of the media.

+In addition to color transfer, Phocyyyyy provides professional adjustment tools that let users fine-tune their media, including:

+Contrast

+Brightness

+Saturation

+Hue

+Temperature

+Tint

+To deliver these functionalities, Phocyyyyy uses multiple trusted pre-trained AI models that process media efficiently and securely.
+We do not sell, rent, or misuse your personal data.
+Our primary goal is to provide high-quality color transformation and enhancement tools for creative and professional use.

+Phocyyyyy may use trusted third-party services such as Google AdMob and Firebase.
+These services may collect limited technical information (such as device identifiers, crash reports, and usage statistics) to display advertisements, improve app performance, and ensure application stability.

-This Privacy Policy applies to all users of the application.
-By using the application, you agree to the collection and use of information in accordance with this Privacy Policy.
+By using Phocyyyyy, you agree to the collection and use of information in accordance with this Privacy Policy.

-The application is available on the Google Play Store and is intended for users aged 13 and above.
+This application is available on the Google Play Store and is intended for users aged 13 years and above.

-# Information We Collect

-We may collect the following types of information when you use our application:
-Images and videos selected by the user from their device gallery for processing.
-Device information such as device model, operating system version, and app usage data.
-Anonymous analytics and crash information to improve app performance and stability.

 # How We Use Information

-We use the information collected from users for the following purposes:
+We use the information collected from users only for the following specific purposes:

+Core Feature Functionality:
-To process images and videos selected by the user and apply color transfer or enhancement features within the application.
+To process images and videos selected by the user and apply AI-driven color transfer, color style transformation, and manual media adjustment features such as Brightness, Contrast, Saturation, Hue, Temperature, and Tint.

-To operate, maintain, and improve the functionality and performance of the application.
+AI Processing:
+To utilize trusted pre-trained AI models for performing complex color transformations across different media formats, including Image-to-Image, Video-to-Video, Image-to-Video, and Video-to-Image color style transfer.

+App Performance & Stability:
-To analyze app usage, detect bugs, and improve user experience using anonymous analytics and crash reports.
+To monitor application performance, analyze stability, and detect technical issues or crashes using anonymous analytics services like Firebase Crashlytics.

+Advertising Services:
+To display advertisements through Google AdMob, which may collect limited device identifiers and usage information in accordance with Google’s privacy policies.

+Security & Maintenance:
-To ensure the security, stability, and proper functioning of the application.
+To ensure the security, reliability, and proper functioning of our application and any server-side processing, and to prevent unauthorized access or misuse.

-We do not use user information for any purpose other than providing and improving the services offered by the application.
+Service Improvement:
+To improve the quality, accuracy, and efficiency of our color transfer algorithms and enhance the overall user experience.

+Important Note on Media Usage:
+We do not use your personal images or videos for any purpose other than providing the requested processing services.
+Your media files are used strictly to perform color transfer and enhancement operations.
+They are not used to train our AI models, are not stored permanently on our servers, and are not shared with third parties for marketing or promotional purposes.

 # Media & Storage Access